fbpx

 Lost your Password?

-We are often asked what’s the best way to protect your trademark.
-For years the answer was simple: Register it with the U.S. Patent and Trademark Office (“USPTO”).
+We’re often asked what’s the best way to protect your trademark.
+For years the answer was simple: Register it with the U.S. Patent and Trademark Office aka USPTO.
 However, in recent years the USPTO has come under fire for historically long registration times and allowing waves of allegedly fraudulent applications to clog their systems diminishing the value of U.S. trademark registrations.
-See USPTO criticized in Scathing Report from US Department of Commerce
+Worse yet, in the past year they have taken steps to make it virtually impossible for the average person to file a trademark using their online filing system.

 by The Trademark Company

-With this in mind, we think it’s a great time to compare the three primary ways to protect your trademark in 2023 so you can decide which option best fits your protection needs.
+With this in mind, we think it’s a great time to compare the three principal ways to protect your trademark in 2024.
+In our opinion, there’s a clear winner.

 Cost: $0.00